 What Are the Three Angels’ Messages in Revelation 14?

-Revelation 14 in the Bible depicts three angels flying swiftly to the earth with important messages for the world right before Christ returns.
+Revelation 14:6-12 in the Bible depicts three angels flying swiftly to the earth with important messages for the world right before Jesus Christ returns.
+These messages are warnings for people to turn to God and leave religious confusion and false worship before He comes.

 But ultimately, they give us hope that there will be a group of people on earth who represent God’s character to the world and love Him so much that they will be loyal to Him to the point of death.